 2 This Code is mandatory and contains requirements for the safe carriage of packaged dangerous goods.
-It is published by the International
+It is published by the International Maritime Organization (IMO) and revised biennially.

 GUIDELINES FOR THE CARRIAGE OF SEED CAKE IN CONTAINERS

 1 DEFINITION OF SEED CAKE